wrp/examples/best-practice.md

 	a timestamp by default (let the caller wrap the command if timestamps are desired, maybe add a flag to enable timestamps).
 	Do not provide "helpful" suggestions, and certainly not a usage statement.
+[^usage]:
+	Usage spew is the act of printing a "wall of text" in response to a simple error, and the wall of text generally obscures the error message.
+For example, if a command is invoked with one argument misspelled, it is not helpful to the user to see a list of all the possible arguments that may be available; they just need to be informed of the one argument that is not recognized.
+If the usage statement scrolls off of the screen, the actual error message if often no longer visible.
+The full usage statement is rarely useful, and can be requested if desired.
 [^2]:
 	Humans should not care about the underlying implementation.
 	If you name your message queue "kafka", then it will be extremely